planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 |Waste|Lose *resources*, use up credit, lose or break items...|

-### Teamwork

-Sometimes a whole mess of characters is doing the same thing.
-For example, a covert squad sneaking past a sleeping guard, a group of mountain climbers, or mechanics repairing an engine.
-Everyone is usually eager to make their own Check, so let them.
-The more skilled members lend guidance or serve as an example, granting +1D to anyone whose relevant pool is lower than the highest.

-As for whether a group is successful, this depends on what it means to succeed or fail.
-The group that is sneaking past the guard fails if any one of them does, as that alerts the guard.
-An individual mountain climber falls alone unless tied to someone else.
-The group of mechanics succeeds if any of them do; the team still fixed the engine despite any individual bad dice.
-It should be clear from the situation.

-{: .highlight }
->- Teamwork: Everyone Checks, lower pools all get +1D

 ## Mettle

 The namesake of this game, Mettle stands for the will to live and how close the character is to their doom.
 In game terms, it is MOTIVE plus their highest (unmodified) Attribute.
 This is not a *direct* measure of injury.
 Physical damage is just "flesh wounds" at worst until it drops Mettle into the negatives.
 If above zero, Mettle refills upon starting a new Scene.
 Rallies can restore it even in the heat of battle.